MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 You can grant access to creators at four different levels, depending on what they need to do:

-- **Deployment pipeline access:** Provides creators access to a [deployment pipeline](/fabric/cicd/deployment-pipelines/intro-to-deployment-pipelines) and lets them trigger deployments to promote content between stages.
+- **Deployment pipeline access**: Provides creators access to a [deployment pipeline](/fabric/cicd/deployment-pipelines/intro-to-deployment-pipelines) and lets them trigger deployments to promote content between stages.
 Creators require access to the underlying workspaces to use deployment pipelines.
-- **Workspace access:** Provides creators access to all the content in a workspace.
+- **Workspace access**: Provides creators access to all the content in a workspace.
-- **Item access:** Provides creators access to a single content item within a workspace.
+- **Item access**: Provides creators access to a single content item within a workspace.
-- **Data access:** Provides creators access to specific data within an item.
+- **Data access**: Provides creators access to specific data within an item.
 Creators require Write permission for an item to apply data access to data within that item.

 Creator access might involve multiple options, depending on the circumstances.
 For example, you might provide a creator item access to a lakehouse, and data access to limit what they can use from that lakehouse.
 Then, you might provide that creator access to several workspaces to publish their semantic models and reports, and a deployment pipeline to deploy their content between those workspaces.